Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 Finally, if you are already a SoundCloud user, and you enjoy uncovering music others can’t find (but would still like access to a broad range of today’s songs), SoundCloud Go+ will probably be perfect for you

-Streaming music instead of buying it is such a big leap for DJs, that many feel scared to give it a go, worried that it may impact on their art or their sets.
+Streaming music instead of buying it is such a big leap for DJs, that many feel scared to give it a go, worried that it may impact their art or their DJ sets.

-Use streaming services as well as your own “owned” music collection, not instead of it
+Use streaming services as well as your “owned” music collection, not instead of it

-If you are a Beatport or Beatsource subscriber who has gone for offline locker capability, you are much safer playing bigger amounts of your music this way.
-Also if you’re playing private parties where it’s no big deal if the internet drops for a bit your decision may likewise be different.
+If you are a Beatport, Beatsource or SoundCloud subscriber who has gone for offline locker capability, you are much safer playing bigger amounts of your music this way.
+Also if you’re playing private parties where it’s no big deal if the internet drops for a bit, your decision may likewise be different.
 But by and large, this is the rule right now.